Phlebectomy Recovery: A Week-by-Week Guide

 Your new best friends during recovery will be compression and elevation.
 Wearing the compression stockings or bandages we provide is one of the most important things you can do.
 This gentle pressure helps minimize swelling and bruising, supports your healing veins, and reduces soreness.
 In addition to compression, try to elevate your legs above your heart whenever you’re resting.
 You can prop them up on a few pillows while you’re on the couch or in bed.
 This simple action uses gravity to your advantage, helping fluid drain away from the treated area and further reducing swelling.

-The Benefits of Cold Therapy and Gentle Movement
+How Cold Therapy and Gentle Walks Can Help

 Don’t underestimate the power of a cold pack and a short walk.
 Applying an ice pack to the treated area for about 15 to 20 minutes at a time can work wonders for pain and swelling, especially in the first couple of days.
 Just be sure to wrap the ice pack in a thin towel to protect your skin.
 While rest is important, you don’t want to be completely still.
 We encourage you to start taking short, gentle walks as soon as you feel up to it.
 This light activity promotes healthy blood flow, which is essential for healing and helps prevent complications like blood clots.